HCL-TECH-SOFTWARE/domino-jnx/docs/implementors/rich_text_implementation.md

 Implementation notes:

 - The order of the `@StructureMember` definitions must match exactly the order within the structure and must cover all data in order to get accurate offsets and data size
-- `type` can be a numeric type, an enumeration that implements `INumberEnum`, or another `MemoryStructure` interface
+- `type` can be a numeric primitive type, an enumeration that implements `INumberEnum`, or another `MemoryStructure` interface
 - When `unsinged` is `true`, the specified type should be the Java primitive that matches the physical size of the struct member.
 For example, a value that is represented as a non-bitfield `WORD` would be denoted here as `type=short.class, unsigned=true`.
 Accessor methods, though, should use the "upgraded" type, as described below
-- The `name` value for both `@StructureDefinition` is currently only for developer reference
+- The `name` value for both `@StructureDefinition` is currently only for developer reference, but must nonetheless be unique
-- Bitfield/flags-tyle fields can be denoted with `bitfield=true`, and can then be accessed in getters with `Set<EnumClass>` and setters with `Collection<EnumClass>` and subclasses
 - Array components can have their size expressed via the `length` property of `@StructureMember` and should have their `type` be the array form of their numeric or structure type, such as `short[].class` and `FontStyle[].class`
+    - There are cases in the Notes API where there will fields marked as single-element arrays, like `WORD[1]`.
+In this case, it's just a bit less hassle to represent them as scalars and not arrays.
+They're also usually unused/reserved values, so the distinction doesn't programmatically matter
 - The proxy implementation class, `MemoryStructureProxy`, has special support for `DominoDateTime` values in getters and setters when the member type is `OpaqueTimeDate`

 For defining the structures, some common Notes types correspond in size to: